Bayesian non-parametric ordinal regression under a monotonicity constraint: Discussion

+We leave it to further work to study whether a computationally feasible implementation of such a multivariate constructions can be found.
+Other potential extensions to be considered in future work are different shape constraints, for example, the `entire monotonicity' of \citet{fang2019multivariate}, which is a stronger restriction than the usual multivariable monotonicity, and partially ordered response categories in contrast to the linear ordering considered herein.
+Finally, other spatial point processes than the homogeneous Poisson processes could potentially be used to construct the prior.

-To sum up, we have proposed a model and estimation method that is largely data driven, but may require a large sample size to produce accurate description of the regression surfaces.
-This is because, in the non-parametric ordinal regression problem, individual data points carry only relatively little information about each specific level of the ordered outcome.
-However, when large amounts of data are available, commonly made modeling assumptions such as linearity, additivity and proportional odds become restrictive, and the multivariable monotonicity assumption provides a more flexible alternative.
+To conclude, we have proposed a non-parametric Bayesian regression model for ordered categorical outcome data and a corresponding estimation method.
+The estimation method is largely data driven, and it may require a large sample size to produce an accurate description of the regression surfaces.
+This is because, in such data, individual data points carry only relatively little information about each specific level of the ordered outcome category.
+However, when large amounts of data are available, commonly made modeling assumptions such as linearity, additivity and proportional odds become restrictive and may lead to a poor fit.
+In that case, the multivariable monotonicity assumption provides a more flexible alternative.